miguel-ambrona/ggm-symbolic-solver/README.md

 This solver allows to analyze symbolic experiments to prove security of cryptographic constructions in the generic group model.

+This tool has been developed as part of the work *Attribute-Based Encryption in the Generic Group Model: Automated Proofs and New Constructions*, published at the ACM Conference on Computer and Communications Security 2017.
+We refer to our paper [https://eprint.iacr.org/2017/983](https://eprint.iacr.org/2017/983) for more details.

 ## Installation

 *1*.
 Install [Opam](https://opam.ocaml.org/).